Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/sync-schemas-to-cluster.md

 metadata to a Schema Registry cluster.

 :::note
-This synchronization is primarily suitable for migrating to new schema registry clusters.
+This synchronization is primarily suitable for migrating to the new schema registry clusters.